MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

     - **Management Service and Operational Data Service**: If you use Management Service or Operational Data Service, delete exising Management Service and Operational Data Service in IIS Manager, delete corresponding App Pools, and then re-configure BizTalk REST API feature in BizTalk Server 2020 configuration.

 - **Restart applications**: Restart all deployed applications that are upgraded.

+- **Update Host to 64bit for TIBCO Enterprise Message Service Adapter**: Update the Send and Receive Handler host for TIBCO Enterprise Message Service Adapter to a 64 bit host.

 ## Appendix A: Customer experience improvement Program
 As part of the Customer Experience Improvement Program in BizTalk Server, you can provide useful feedback to Microsoft regarding feature usage of BizTalk Server.
 The data collected is anonymous, and cannot be used to identify you.
 Microsoft collects feature usage statistics as part of this program.